-If you are claiming a marital deduction, indicate which numbered items from Schedule A you are deducting in the space provided on Line 8.
-Enter on Line 8 all of the gifts to your spouse which you entered on Schedule A and for which you are claiming a marital deduction.
-Do not enter any gift that you did not include on Schedule A.
+Enter on Line 8 all of the gifts to your spouse you entered on Schedule A and for which you are claiming a marital deduction.
+Do not enter any gift you did not include on Schedule A. Indicate (on the short line provided) which numbered items from Schedule A are gifts to your spouse for which you are claiming the marital deduction.